ThomasZehnder/low-noise-heating-arduino-2021/messurements/20201119/results.md

 # Measurements
-Tau 30s mainly the sensor is so slow!!!
+Tau 20s mainly the sensor is so slow!!!
-Temperature is stable after 10s!
+Temperature is stable after 10s, feeling of my hand!

 End Temperature reaches 90 °C
 Ambient Temperature was 23°C